Arlunn/rhythm-time/README.md

 ## Overview

-This is a web app that teaches players how to read beginner rhythm.
+This is a web app that teaches players how to read beginner rhythm in a fun, interactive way!

 Instructions:
 1. Press play button in the bottom left corner